-I’m a young professional interested in pursuing a career in teaching, mentorship, and advising.
-I’ve been working as the Program Support Administrator for the Interdisciplinary Studies program at Plymouth State University for the past year.
-Since starting, I’ve been swept away by the interdisciplinary model of learning, and how this approach to education can inspire students to think about education as a creative process that enhances their learning and autonomy.
+I’m a young professional interested in pursuing a career in teaching, educational policy, instructional design, and advising.
+I worked as the Program Support Administrator for the Interdisciplinary Studies program at Plymouth State University from December 2016 to July 2018.
+During that period of time, I was swept away by the interdisciplinary model of learning, and how this approach to education can inspire students to think about education as a creative process that enhances their learning and autonomy.

 I was exposed to Open Pedagogy as an undergraduate student in the English department at PSU, but I didn’t understand the extent of open education and accessibility until joining the Interdisciplinary Studies team at Plymouth State University.
-Over the course of the past year, I’ve been able to witness the tangible, immediate benefits of sharing education, building bridges, and interdepartmental collaboration, transforming the way I will continue to think about and engage with education.
+Through that position, I was able to witness the tangible, immediate benefits of sharing education, building bridges, and interdepartmental collaboration, transforming the way I will continue to think about and engage with education.

-I’ve been studying Indian philosophy and yoga for the past seven years, which has developed into an indispensable component to my work as an advisor and mentor.
+I’ve been studying Indian philosophy and yoga for the past seven years, which has developed into an indispensable component to my work as a blossoming educator.
 Developing my spiritual practice and learning how to think critically about myself and others has transformed the way I am able to relate to and engage with students.
-I’m currently enrolled in my second yoga teacher training certification at the Dragonfly Yoga Barn in North Sandwich, NH, which is preparing me to start teaching yoga classes.
-I consider my work as a yoga instructor as imperative to my success as a teacher because it is shaping me into a more dynamic educator, filling my toolbox with a wider collection of resources for me to choose from.
+I have two yoga teacher certifications: a 900-hour Yoga Teacher Certification from the Yoga Institute in Mumbai, India, and a 200-hour Yoga Teacher Certification from the Dragonfly Yoga Barn in North Sandwich, NH.
+Although I’m not currently teaching classes, I consider these certifications to be an important component to my work in education because they’ve helped me become a more dynamic educator, filling my toolbox with a wider collection of resources to work from.

-I graduated from Plymouth State University a year ago with a BA in English, but my journey with education is far from over.
-I’m planning to start an MEd in Curriculum and Instruction in Spring 2018 at Plymouth State University, with a special focus on technology and Open Pedagogy.
-When I finish my master’s degree, I’m planning to pursue a PhD in English.
+I graduated from Plymouth State University in 2016 with a BA in English and a minor in Spanish, but my journey as a student is far from over.
+I began the Master of Arts in Liberal Studies program at Dartmouth College in Spring 2019, with a special focus on Cultural Studies.
+After graduating, I plan to pursue a PhD in Education.